 - Product A ($5 to $10): 12 items

 - Product B ($18): 2 items

 Price rules (Quantity discount and Special offer) will be processed first, so, No. 1, 2, 3.

 Rule No. 1 and 2 apply to the same product (Product A), so, only rule No. 1 is applied as it is a Quantity discount rule and is processed first, regardless of the priority.

 Rule No. 2 is so ignored.

-Rule No. 3 is applied on Product B. So, one is full price $18, the second one is at half price $9.
+Rule No. 3 is applied to Product B. So, one is at full price of $18, and the second one is at half price of $9.